szeweq/aoc2023/README.md

 There are no explainations or comments to these solutions.
 Also there are mangled variable names.
 It will be corrected later (maybe when AoC 2023 will end).

+## Disclaimer
+This repository is checked with the latest stable version of Rust.

 ## Calendar
 |  |  |  |  |  |  |  |
 |--|--|--|--|--|--|--|